Ira8694733/kottans-frontend/README.md

 <!doctype html>
 Semantic HTML tags - May help the SEO ranking of the page; Help computers better understand the structure of the page; Help humans better understand the structure of the page

+Вопрос 1
+Twitter Bootstrap is one of the most popular CSS frameworks today

+This Bootstrap Grid class: col-md-6 means that the element to which it is applied should stretch to be 50% of the browser screen and collapse/stack below a certain browser screen width (hinted to by the 'md' qualifier).

+The Bootstrap Grid requires us to only use 'div' elements for each grid cell.

+False

+Bootstrap Grid has to be defined inside of some parent element which has its class set to either 'container' or 'container-fluid'.